AllenNeuralDynamics/aind-vr-foraging-processing-qc/README.md

 The processed NWB file has 3 main modules that are used for generating qc metrics.
 They are **`acquisition`**, **`events`**, and **`processing`**.
 From these modules, qc metrics are calculated - see `utils.py` for more information on implementation.

 ### Output
 Currently, the output includes metrics and plots related to environment conditions, licks, and general peformance.
 In addition, a **`quality_control`**.json file is included that adheres to the metadata schema defined [here](https://github.com/AllenNeuralDynamics/aind-data-schema).
 The quality control json integrates metrics and plots and follows the schema.
-In addition, it combines it with the quality contorl json from the primary qc capsule (see [readme](https://github.com/AllenNeuralDynamics/aind-vr-foraging-primary-qc) for more details.
+In addition, it combines it with the quality contrl json from the primary qc capsule (see [readme](https://github.com/AllenNeuralDynamics/aind-vr-foraging-primary-qc) for more details.
 Sample output of quality control json is below.

 ```json
 {